 The principles of intellectual freedom as outlined in the Library Bill of Rights and the Freedom to Read Statement of the American Library Association shall be followed in the selection of library materials.
 The USC Beaufort libraries do not act as agents for or against particular issues but seek to maintain a free flow of information in the selection of books.
 The disapproval of a book by one group should not be a means for denying that book to all groups if, by library selection standards, it belongs in the collection.
 The procedure for challenged materials follows:

-The Library Director receives the form and activates a Review Committee (consisting of the members of the Faculty Library Committee) to study the complaint and make a recommendation.
+- The Director of Libraries activates a Review Committee (consisting of the members of the Faculty Library Committee) to study the complaint and make a recommendation.

-The Library Director places the challenged material on reserve so that members of the committee may read, reread, or study it.
+- The Director of Libraries places the challenged material on reserve so that members of the committee may read, reread, or study it.
 The Director also checks reviews of the challenged material to ascertain the general feelings of the reviewers.

-The Review Committee meets.
-After evaluating the material, the charge, relevant reviews, and the views of professionals in the field, the Review Committee weighs the values and faults of the challenged material very carefully and then makes a recommendation to the Library Director.
+- The Review Committee meets.
+After evaluating the material, the charge, relevant reviews, and the views of professionals in the field, the Review Committee weighs the values and faults of the challenged material very carefully and then makes a recommendation to the Director of Libraries.
 A copy of the recommendation is sent to the Executive Vice Chancellor for Academic Affairs.

-The Executive Vice Chancellor meets with the Library Director to verify the recommendation of the Review Committee.
+- The Executive Vice Chancellor meets with the Director of Libraries to verify the recommendation of the Review Committee.
 Results of this meeting are forwarded to the Chancellor.

-The complainant is notified of the decision by the Library Director.
+- The complainant is notified of the decision by the Director of Libraries.